Willie Irvine: Early life

-Willie Irvine was born on 18 June 1943 in the village of Eden, County Antrim, on the east coast of Northern Ireland.
+William John Irvine was born on 18 June 1943 in the village of Eden, County Antrim, on the east coast of Northern Ireland.
 He was born to Alex and Agnes Irvine, and had 17 half-brothers and half-sisters from his mother's previous marriages.
 Irvine was 11 months old when his father, who had played football for Distillery, died after being involved in a motorcycle accident.
 He came from a poor background and when he was young the family resided in a small wooden bungalow that had neither electricity nor running water.
 His mother worked often, and Irvine was looked after by his elder siblings.
 At the age of one, he started to attend Eden School so that he could be looked after by the teachers while his sisters earned money.
 When he was seven years old, the family moved to the Sunnylands estate in nearby Carrickfergus after his mother was sent to Omagh Prison for falsely claiming benefits.

 As a boy, Irvine often visited Carrickfergus Castle.

 Irvine soon warmed to his new neighbourhood; he enjoyed visiting Carrickfergus Castle and often spent time at the harbour.
 In 1950, he moved to Sunnylands Primary School and began to play football seriously.
 He initially concentrated on playing as a goalkeeper for the school team.
 In 1953, the team reached the final of the County Cup, but were defeated 0–3 by an older side from Carrick Technical School.
 Irvine's elder brother Bobby, who went on to represent Stoke City and was also a Northern Ireland international, played for the opposition.
 Along with his schoolmate William Donnelly, Irvine often frequented Windsor Park to watch the Northern Ireland national team, and he idolised players such as Jimmy McIlroy and Danny Blanchflower.

 At 14, Irvine enrolled at Carrick Technical School, where he studied German, physics, chemistry and woodwork.
 He excelled in his studies and was urged to go to university, but his family could not afford the fees.
 His interest in football increasing, he started to play in a midfielder position for the Carrickfergus-based Barn United and was selected to represent the East Antrim Schoolboys as well as the Irish Schools team.
 His performances while playing for Northern Ireland in the Victory Shield led to him signing junior terms with Belfast-based club Linfield, where his brother Bobby was the first-team goalkeeper.
 Several months later, Irvine left Linfield and joined local men's team Barn United, who competed in the Northern Ireland Amateur League.
 Several clubs, including Manchester United, Arsenal and Wolverhampton Wanderers showed an interest in him and in 1959, Jimmy McIlroy invited Irvine to a trial at English side Burnley.